“Hi, my name is Jennifer and I’m a recovering academic.”

 My #alt-ac highlight reel includes: park ranger at Women’s Rights National Historical Park in Seneca Falls, NY; coordinator of a Kids Walk for Homeless Kids in Chicago; PR hack for a couple of California ballot initiatives; and lots and lots marketing communications and project management, in venues ranging from grassroots nonprofits to powerhouse PR firms and, of course, higher education.
-You can find my full c.v. and professional work history, check out my LinkedIn profile — or just pop over to experience.
+For more on my professional work history, check out my LinkedIn profile — or just pop over to experience.

 about the egghead

-And now it’s become the logo for my business, bringing a sense of fun, creativity, and adventure to the very serious, very necessary work of transforming ourselves and changing the world.
+And now it’s become the logo for my creative consulting business, bringing a sense of humor and fun to the very serious, very necessary work of putting our stories out into the world.